<meta name="fo-verify" content="45f6ce12-f480-4d92-ab80-bca920b935e7">

 14) Great Vibes – like Zapfino, this was created exclusively for the internet.
 It has a rounded appearance that gives off a vintage feel without looking too old or outdated.

-15) Author – another font created exclusively for the internet; it has a professional yet sophisticated feel to it.
+15) Author – another font created exclusively for the internet; it has a professional yet sophisticated feel.

 16) Kino – this one is an exciting mix of fonts, having elements of both serif and sans-serif fonts with concave shapes that give off a modern appearance.